Temporary outdoor extension of licensed premise guidance and application

-Timeline to be announced.
+Outdoor dining on public property is permitted until December 1, 2020 (weather permitting).
+Outdoor dining on private property is permitted indefinitely for the duration of the COVID-19 public health emergency.
+Read the Advisory.
 Please note: This is on a non-precedent setting basis due to COVID-19.
 If permitted next year for 2021, the application process will change.
 More information will be forthcoming.Can I still submit an application for the outdoor seating?
 When is the cut-off?

 Yes, these applications are reviewed and issued a decision in the order they are received.
 There is no cut-off date at this time.What is the turnaround time before I am approved?

 When you submit your initial questionnaire, a team of reviewers will determine whether the sidewalk or the parking lane may be feasible.
 This may take 3-5 days.